 • Swollen in the area of the surgery.

 • Bleeding at the catheter insertion site.

 • Return of fever or pain after symptoms have subsided.

 Some questions to ask your doctor before you decide to do your hysterectomy:

-• How many fibroid embolizations or hysterectomies have you performed?
+• How many fibroid embolization or hysterectomies have you performed?

-• Find out from the doctor what type of treatment or treaments will he/she be providing after the procedure?
+• Find out from the doctor what type of treatment or treatments will he/she be providing after the procedure?

-• What are the results of your fibroid embolizations or hysterectomies so far, and how often have complications occurred?
+• What are the results of your fibroid embolization or hysterectomies so far, and how often have complications occurred?

 • If you are going to have laparoscopic surgery…find out how many the doctor has performed?
 Some physicians perform this procedure without the appropriate training.

 • What medications will be used to treat pain, both in the hospital and during the hysterectomy recovery?